-My research interests are in all aspects of wireless computer networks, from the basic architecture of the wireless physical layer to high-level security properties.
-The two main strands of work I have pursued involve bringing phased array signal processing indoors and improving the capacity of wireless networks in a world with many billions of wireless devices, most of which transmit in wireless spectrum that is unplanned by any central authority.
-Following are some snapshots of my lab's work:
+My research interests are in all aspects of wireless networked systems, from the basic architecture of the wireless physical layer to high-level applications.
+The two main strands of work I have pursued in the past involve bringing phased array signal processing indoors and improving the capacity of wireless networks in a world with many billions of wireless devices, most of which transmit in wireless spectrum that is unplanned by any central authority.
+Current research efforts include:

-I am seeking graduate students and postdoctoral research associates with an interest in working on challenging open problems in wireless networks to join my lab.
+I am seeking graduate students and postdoctoral research associates with an interest in working on challenging open problems in wireless networks and systems to join the PAWS team.
 If you are interested, you must apply and be admitted to the graduate program at Princeton University.
 Because of the volume of mail I receive I regret that I'm not always able to reply to personal inquiries.